Mahmandar Mosque

-Mahmandar Mosque (جَامِع الْمَهْمَنْدَار) is one of the oldest mosques in Aleppo, Syria.
-It is located in the Ancient part of the city, north to the Citadel of Aleppo.
+The Mahmandar Mosque (جَامِع الْمَهْمَنْدَار) is a mosque in Aleppo, Syria.
+It is located in the Ancient part of the city, a World Heritage Site, north to the Citadel of Aleppo.

 History

-The mosque was built in 1303 by al-Hasan bin Balaban (also known as the son of the mahmandar), one of the high-ranked officers in the city of Aleppo.
+The mosque was built in 1303 CE by al-Hasan bin Balaban (also known as the son of the Mahmandar), one of the high-ranked officers in the city of Aleppo.
 The word mahmandar itself is derived from the Persian words of mahman meaning the guset and dar meaning the officer.
-It was built in Mamluk and later in Mongol style.
+It was built in the Mamluk and later in Mongol style.
 The mosque was severely damaged during the 1822 earthquake.

 The mosque was entirely reconstructed in 1946.

+In 2012 it was reported that the mosque minaret was damaged earlier that year, during the Battle of Aleppo.